 Safe Routes to School is helping communities to make the healthy choice an easy choice

 We are pleased to share the Safe Routes Partnership’s 2011 Annual Report, showing how the Safe Routes Partnership is creating safer streets and routes, improving communities and promoting physical activity for children and their families all across America.
 The Annual Report shows our work focused on four main strategies – federal advocacy, state and regional policy change, local technical assistance, and engaging families and sharing best practices – and how we are continuing to catalyze and lead the Safe Routes to School movement nationwide. +Read more

 4. Sign Up for Pro Walk Pro Bike and Our Free Annual Meeting

 Our free 2012 Annual Meeting is taking place Monday, September 10 from 1-5pm in conjunction with the Pro Walk/Pro Bike® conference in Long Beach, CA. We invite you to come and learn how to sustain your Safe Routes to School program with ideas for securing new funding at the state, regional and local levels, get a timely federal update and attend one of our ever-popular breakout groups.
 And, great news, Pro Walk Pro Bike extended early registration to July 12, so register today!

 There will also be ample time to network with fellow Safe Routes to School enthusiasts at both the Annual Meeting and our Safe Routes Social taking place immediately after from 5-6pm.
 You won't want to miss either of these two great (and free) events!
 Register for the Annual Meeting at the same time that you register for the Pro Walk Pro Bike Conference.
-If you are interested in attending just the National Partnership’s Annual Meeting, walk-in registration will be available or you can email Brooke Driesse to be added to the list. +Read more
+If you are interested in attending just the Safe Routes Partnership’s Annual Meeting, walk-in registration will be available or you can email Brooke Driesse to be added to the list. +Read more

 5. State Network Project News